-The challenges presented by traditional backlogs is they do not convey any notion of workflow.
+The challenge presented by traditional backlogs is they are flat and do not convey any notion of the end user’s journey (See the “Outside View” column in the graphic above.)
 This makes it difficult to recognize if any gaps exist.
-Also, we lose business context when trying to prioritize all the smaller stories against each other.
+Also, we can easily lose business context when trying to prioritize many user stories against each other.

-Story Maps were invented by Jeff Patton [his book can be found here] to help discover requirements from a user experience point of view.
-The process of creating a Story Map is a collaborative exercise with stakeholders.
-This helps transform our approach from requirements delivery to requirements discovery.
+Story Maps were invented by Jeff Patton [his book can be found here] to help overcome those challenges.
+Patton’s process helps teams discover requirements from a user experience point of view.
+Creating a Story Map is a collaborative exercise that incorporates the needs of the end users, the stakeholders, and the wisdom of the team, the makers.
+This helps transform the approach from product requirements delivery to user requirements discovery.

 How To Approach Creating The Initial Story Map

-Everyone writes: This usually works when you have multiple SME.
-Everyone writes the tasks they would need to do and then they combine into 1 map by removing duplicates.
+2) Everyone writes: This approach works well when you have multiple SME’s.
+Everyone independently writes out the tasks they would need to do and then collectively they combine them into a single map by removing duplicates.

 Creating The Story Map

 Once the team has an initial pass of the activities and tasks, they add a bit of organization to the map.